What constitutes a near miss?

-Below is the definition of a near miss by the Health and safety Executive;
+Below is the definition of a near miss by the Health and Safety Executive (HSE);

 - Recording non-reportable near misses is not a statutory requirement but doing so and using the information provided is good safety management practice as reviewing the report (at the time and/or periodically) may help to prevent a re-occurrence.
 Recording these near misses can also help identify any weaknesses in operational procedures as deviations from normal good practice may only happen infrequently but could have potentially high consequences.
 A review of near misses over time may reveal patterns from which lessons can be learned.